EOS-Nation/dapp-faq/README.md

 #### 2.2.2 Selected

-Online services you’ve already communicated with and enabled.
+Service Package you’ve selected and ready to communicated with.

 #### 2.2.3 Deprecated